-Download and complete the fillable PDF intake form from this webpage, and then call us at 812-278-8777 or complete the Contact Us form at the bottom of this page to schedule an appointment.
+Download and complete a fillable PDF intake form from our E-Books, Definition Guides & Intake Forms webpage, and then call us at 812-278-8777 or complete the Contact Us form at the bottom of this page to schedule an appointment.
 We will give you instructions for mailing or emailing the completed intake document and other supporting documents before the appointment.

 © Copyright 2023 Hawkins Elder Law.
 All rights reserved.